Delaware Speedway: Junior Racing League

-The Junior Racing League races on Wednesday nights on a special roadcourse in the infield.
+The Junior Racing League used to race on Wednesday nights on a special roadcourse in the infield.
 The drivers (aged 8–17) years old race 1/2 scale late model stock cars.
 The program was formerly known as the "CASCAR Junior Program" and was founded in 1997.
 Racing is divided into two divisions - Junior (8–12 years old) and Senior (13–17 years old).
 The program has seen many drivers graduate to higher divisions in racing, including J. R. Fitzpatrick.
+The program ended in 2018.